ST4N3R/xai/README.md

 Second dataset is 'flowers' from tensorflow.datasets.
 Dataset is made of 3680 images of flowers and the goal is to classify them to 5 classes - tulips, sunflowers, roses, dandelion and daisy.
 In this case, I used custom CNN model build in tensorflow.
 The explanation was made in lime, shap and integrated gradients that is implemented in saliency library.

-*   Text (WIP)
+*   Text

 Third dataset is 'sarcasm' that contains over 25 000 sentences that are clasified as 'no sarcasm' and 'sarcasm'.
-The model is RNN-LSTM model build in tensorflow.
-WIP: explanation is in progess.
+The model is RNN-LSTM build in tensorflow.
+Explanations were made using lime and shap libraries.

 ## Technologies